TheLinuxEnthusiast/ecomm-aws-bluegreen/README.md

 More information can be found on the Terraform website for [Feature Toggles](https://www.hashicorp.com/blog/terraform-feature-toggles-blue-green-deployments-canary-test) and [Blue/Green Deployment](https://developer.hashicorp.com/terraform/tutorials/aws/blue-green-canary-tests-deployments?utm_medium=WEB_IO&in=terraform%2Faws&utm_offer=ARTICLE_PAGE&utm_source=WEBSITE&utm_content=DOCS).

 <br>

-#### Project setup
+### Project setup

 **Prerequisites** : You'll need to create two ECR repositories in AWS, one for the frontend application and the other for the mariaDB backend.
-This will be needed before running.
-The container names have been hard coded into the task definition.
+This will be needed before running as the container names have been hard coded into the task definition.
+I'm also using a toggle file on S3 to persist the current state.
+This is simply a text file with the string "blue" or "green" which indicates the current deployment toggle.

 1. Clone the github repository.